cbroms/sentitudeExtension/docs/about.md

 ```
 SenticNet 5 was created using a [recurrent neural network](https://en.wikipedia.org/wiki/Recurrent_neural_network) and the ["bag of concepts"](http://sentic.net/jumping-nlp-curves.pdf) model.
 The polarities of the words are inferred from a number of factors, most importantly the concept conveyed by the sentence and its collection of words.

 In addition, Sentitude makes use of the AFINN-111 dictionary.
 This dictionary is older, released in 2011 and containing 2,477 entries.
 Unlike the SenticNet dictionary, AFINN-111 was created manually by assigning a polarity value to each word or phrase based off of a number of factors.
 You can find out more by [reading the paper here](https://arxiv.org/pdf/1103.2903.pdf).
-The entry `betray` in the AFINN-111 dictionary looks like this:
+The entry for `betray` in the AFINN-111 dictionary looks like this:
 ```json
 {
     "betray":  -3,